 Fiori Berhane is an Anthropology PhD student, researching Eritrean refugees’ responses to the migration crisis.
+She was an NICHD fellow in 2016-2017.
+Here she describes her fellowship year.

 The PSTC fellowship provided me with invaluable intellectual and material support, and mentorship and feedback to develop my dissertation project, write my dissertation proposal, and defend my examinations this year.
 Over the course of the year, I have defended my preliminary examinations, applied to four nationally and internationally competitive dissertation research grants, and won two of those aforementioned grants.